 IMPACT Day 2017 Celebrates Five Years of Giving Back

-On Friday May 19, 2017, Prologis employees around the world will engage in the fifth annual IMPACT day, the company’s global day of service.
-Last year, more than 1,200 Prologis employees in 68 offices in 19 countries made a difference in the lives of others.
+On Friday, May 19, 2017, Prologis employees around the world engaged in the fifth annual IMPACT Day, the company’s global day of service.
+With the largest participation yet, more than 1,300 Prologis employees in all 71 offices and 19 countries made a difference in their communities and touched the lives of others.

-This year, Prologis is teaming up with 40 organizations supporting environmental, human welfare and educational causes including a new global partnership with Habitat for Humanity.
-On IMPACT Day, 515 employees from 23 offices across seven countries spanning the Americas, Asia and Europe will participate in a Habitat project.
+This year, Prologis teamed up with 36 different organizations supporting human welfare, environmental and educational causes, including a new global partnership with Habitat for Humanity.
+Most notable was the participation by 515 Prologis employees, spanning seven countries across the Americas, Asia and Europe in a Habitat project.

 Habitat for Humanity U.S. Team Builds

-Prologis team members will help to beautify a community park as part of a Neighborhood Revitalization Park project.
+The team helped to beautify a community park as part of a Neighborhood Revitalization Park project.

 Trinity (Fort Worth, TX)

-Prologis team members will help build two homes contributing to neighborhood revitalization efforts in Hillside Morningside.
+Employees helped build two homes, contributing to revitalization efforts in Hillside Morningside.

-The Prologis team will assist with framing walls, installing siding, hanging drywall, caulking, priming, painting, landscaping and cleaning, thereby building not only a home, but also a strong foundation for a family.
+The team assisted with framing, siding, drywalling, caulking, priming, painting, landscaping and cleaning, building not only a home, but also a foundation for a family.

 DuPage (Wheaton, IL)